mohd-kaif-dev/TaskBuddy/README.md

 ## License

-This project is licensed under the MIT License.
+This project is an open-source project created by Mohd.Kaif.